bluekitchen/btstack/doc/manual/docs-template/how_to.md

 Support for a particular platform is provided by the *platform/* subfolder.
 For most embedded ports, *platform/embedded/* provides *btstack_run_loop_embedded* and the *hci_transport_h4_embedded* implementation that require *hal_cpu.h*, *hal_led.h*, and *hal_uart_dma.h* plus *hal_tick.h* or *hal_time_ms* to be implemented by the user.

+`hal_uart_dma.h` normally uses block sent and block received callbacks to report transfer completion from interrupt context.
+Ports with local UART buffering can define `HAVE_HAL_UART_BUFFERS`; in that case, `hal_uart_dma_send_block` and `hal_uart_dma_receive_block` return a boolean. `true` means the requested block was completed immediately and no block callback will follow for that request, while `false` means the HAL must report completion later via the configured callback.

 To accommodate a particular Bluetooth chipset, the *chipset/* subfolders provide various btstack_chipset_* implementations.
 Please have a look at the existing ports in *port/*.